xMartin/vue-starter-contentful/README.md

   },
 ];
 ```
-- copy the contents of this repository into your vue-starter project
+- copy the contents of the `src` directory of this repository into your vue-starter project

 # Create Contentful Models